 Below are extracts from a conversation with Mr Charlie Wharf, who was 14 years old at the outbreak of war.
-This was recorded in 2002.
+This was conducted in 2002.
 Charlie joined the Army cadets and Brandon’s Air Raid Precautions.

 I was in the Baptist Chapel Sunday school and a bloke named Harry Mutum announced it.
 It was 11 o’clock in the morning during the service and when it finished at about 12 o’clock we went into the street where there was a lot of activity going on.
 The Paget Hall used to be the Territorial Army Headquarters, and they were sandbagging around there on the same day too.
 I’ll always remember my mother saying, “Ah well, MY son won’t go.”
 Little did she know…